Scarva

-Scarva is home to the "Sham Fight" Pageant which is held on 13 July every year.
+Scarva is home to the "Sham Fight" Pageant and parade which is held on 13 July every year.
 The pageant attracts thousands of members of the Royal Black Preceptory, a group related to the Orange Order, who come to march and stage a theatrical (sham) re-enactment of the 1690 Battle of the Boyne.
+The large march typically accommodates over 70 marching bands, being pipe, silver, accordion and flute bands.
+Each band marches alongside a local preceptory.

 History

 During the Williamite War in Ireland (1689–1691), the forces of Frederick Schomberg reputedly first camped near Scarva, before marching south.

 Much of the village was laid-out by John Reilly, owner of Scarvagh House, in the mid-18th century.
 This included the construction of Scarva's Presbyterian meeting house, which was built in 1753.

 In the late 18th century, there were skirmishes in the area involving the Hearts of Steel and Break-of-day Boys.

 Transport

 Scarva railway station opened on 23 March 1859.

 Scarva is on National Cycle Route 9, linking Belfast with Newry, and onwards to Dublin.